 If you have suffered a broken bone in a work-related accident or due to the negligence of another, you should meet with an attorney from Strickland Agner Pittman to explore your legal options.
 We serve clients in Goldsboro and throughout North Carolina.

 Our law firm understands the challenges that injury victims face, and we are truly passionate about helping our clients to overcome those challenges.
 We can meet with you right away to review your case in a free consultation.
 Call or connect with us online today to get started.

 How Can a Personal Injury Attorney Help You After a Fracture?

-When you reach out to Strickland, Agner & Associates, one of our skilled and experienced attorneys will personally meet with you and review your case.
+When you reach out to Strickland Agner Pittman, one of our skilled and experienced attorneys will personally meet with you and review your case.

 The lawyer’s first step will be to understand why you suffered your fracture injury, which will help to determine your legal options.
 Common causes of fractures are:

 - Workplace accidents – Workers in the construction industry face a high risk of suffering fractures.
 For instance, falls from roofs, ladders and scaffolding can cause everything from a fractured wrist to broken vertebrae.
 Workers in manufacturing and other industries can also break bones in accidents or suffer stress fractures due to repetitive motions.

 - Motor vehicle accidents – Car, motorcycle and truck crashes are a leading cause of fractures.
 Skull, face, neck and spinal fractures are common in rear-end collisions.
 However, nearly every limb is at risk of a fracture when a wreck occurs, especially if the victim is a bicyclist or pedestrian who was struck by a negligence motorist.